maxsargentdev/terraform-provider-gitea/README.md

 The result of this is code we can use in the provider which makes for less work.

-This is how I setup the initial schema:
+This is how I set up the initial schema:

 ~~~bash
 docker run --rm -v "$PWD:/local" openapitools/openapi-generator-cli generate -i /local/openapi_2.yaml -g openapi -o /local/tmp